12 Tips to Improve AngularJs Performance in 2023

 Here, check out AngularJS best practices for 2023!

 We all know AngularJS supports two-way data binding and the digest cycle is one of the vital features which make it possible.
-AngularJS triggers a digest cycle when the value of the variable changes in model or view.
+AngularJS triggers a digest cycle when the value of the variable changes in the model or view.

 The digest cycle runs automatically when the code finds a new directive.
-This trigger is limited to AngularJS context only.
+This trigger is limited to the AngularJS context only.
 If you are trying to sync the value of a model and view out of it then it’s important to use $apply() and $digest() to sync values manually.
 Lastly, the digest cycle runs 2-10 times when triggered.

 Whenever we use built-in Angular directives, we create watchers.
 For example, with the help of ng-show, you create a variable named isMine.
 Then there will be a watcher for this particular variable.

 Watcher constantly keeps checking on this variable value until it changes.

 Watchers matter a lot in the digest cycle as it keeps track of their changing value.
 With every watcher, there is a watcher function that runs and checks the value until all watchers stop changing their values.

 Now comes a question: why does it matter?

 They slow down the speed of your application.
 But, at the same time, it does not mean you shouldn’t use them because if you don’t then you can’t use the two-way data binding feature.
 It’s better to have a maximum of a hundred watch functions as it does not have a lot of impact on your application.

 While creating a directive in AngularJS, you can use it as an element, attribute, CSS class or comment.
 But, if you don’t need to use CSS class and comment directives then you can disable them for better performance.